-- Before and during upadacitinib treatment, check absolute lymphocyte and absolute neutrophil counts (refer to the SmPC for guidance on dose initiation and dose interruption based on absolute lymphocyte and absolute neutrophil counts and how frequently to monitor). - Screen patients to rule out active TB.
-Do not prescribe upadacitinib to patients with active TB.
-If latent TB is diagnosed, consider anti-TB therapy before starting upadacitinib.
-Refer to the SmPC for important drug-drug interactions to consider if TB therapy is needed. - Screen patients for viral hepatitis and monitor for reactivation in accordance with clinical guidelines. - It is important to tell patients and caregivers to get immediate medical attention if they have signs suggesting infection.
-This is to ensure rapid evaluation and appropriate treatment.
+- Before and during upadacitinib treatment, check absolute lymphocyte and absolute neutrophil counts (refer to the SmPC for guidance on dose initiation and dose interruption based on absolute lymphocyte and absolute neutrophil counts and how frequently to monitor). - Screen patients for active or latent TB. - Screen patients for viral hepatitis and monitor for reactivation in accordance with clinical guidelines.